-3. List the symptoms of achalasia of the esophagus 4.
-Continue the phrase: Achalasia of the cardia is characterized by a triad of symptoms: pain, dysphagia, 5.
-Achalasia of the cardia is: 6.
-With a chemical burn of the esophagus in the acute stage, it is shown: a) washing the mouth, esophagus, stomach with drinking water, b) the appointment of drugs morphine, sedatives,
+- 3. List the symptoms of achalasia of the esophagus - 4.
+Continue the phrase:

+Achalasia of the cardia is characterized by a triad of symptoms: pain, dysphagia, a) washing the mouth, esophagus, stomach with drinking water, b) the appointment of drugs morphine, sedatives, c) drinking milk d) everything is right, e) everything is wrong.